frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

-(*ftweedal*) since all FreeIPA <-> Dogtag communication is currently done via a single certificate that has administrator privileges on the CA instance, my initial thought is to continue this system and control access via FreeIPA ACIs.
+(*ftweedal*) since all FreeIPA <-> Dogtag communication is currently done via a single certificate that has administrator privileges on the CA instance, my initial plan is to continue this system and control access via FreeIPA ACIs.

 Comments from *mkosec* (nested) and *ssorce*::